Arisiar/YOLOv3_Tensorflow/README.md

 YOLO used to softmax the class scores before v3.
 However, using a softmax imposes the assumption that each box has exactly one class which is often not the case.
 Instead v3 uses independent logistic classifiers like binary cross-entropy which can models the data for multilabel class prediction better.

-- **Multi-Scale**

-YOLOv3 predicts boxes at 3 different scales 13, 26 and 52.
-Using the feature maps from eariler in the nerwork have stride 32, 16 and 8 as the prdiction by feature pyramid nerwork.
-So the tensor is _N × N × (3 x (4 + 1 + 80))_ for the 4 bounding box offsets, 1 objectness prediction, and 80 class predictions.

 ### Loss Function

 Training use sum of squared error loss(width, height) and binary cross-entropy(coordinate, objectness and class).